Suzanne Wingate, PhD, RN, ANP-BC

 Dr. Suzanne Wingate’s current research examines symptom palliation and end of life in patients with advanced-stage heart failure.
 In their study of patients’ transition to hospice, she and her colleagues identified important gaps in key clinical information that is exchanged between providers during this transfer.
 Dr. Wingate and her team also conducted the first and largest multi-site study to investigate pain in patients with advanced-stage heart failure.
 Findings from this study indicated that this symptom is common and often not relieved with standard medications and treatments.
 Dr. Wingate and colleagues are now looking at other variables in these patients (such as frailty and symptom severity) to better characterize their symptom burden, with the plan of developing targeted assessment and treatment options for them.

-A nationally and internationally known speaker on a variety of cardiovascular topics, Dr. Wingate is also the author of numerous articles and book chapters.
-She serves on the Editorial Review Board and as the column editor of “At the Bedside” for the Journal of Cardiovascular Nursing and also is an Associate Editor for The Journal of Cardiac Failure.
-Certified as a Heart Failure Nurse by the American Association of Heart Failure Nurses (AAHFN), Dr. Wingate was elected as a Fellow by the American Heart Association’s (AHA) Council on Cardiovascular Nursing and Stroke in 2001 and by the Preventive Cardiovascular Nurses Association in 2014.
-During her prior tenure at the NIH as a Clinical Nurse Specialist, she received the NIH Director’s Award (1997) and the Outstanding Research Award (1995).
+A nationally and internationally known speaker on a variety of cardiovascular topics, Dr. Wingate is also the author of numerous articles and book chapters and she serves as an Associate Editor for for the Journal of Cardiac Failure.
+Dr. Wingate was elected as a Fellow by the American Heart Association’s (AHA) Council on Cardiovascular Nursing and Stroke and by the Preventive Cardiovascular Nurses Association.

 - Wingate S. Learning from caregivers about the end of life in patients with a left ventricular assist device.
 JAMA Intern Med.
 2016 Apr;176(4):540-1.
 PMID: 26999458